2018’s Best Dog Proof Cat Litter Boxes: How To Keep Your Puppy Out

 Contain Your Pup

-One option that you can consider as a last resort is to lock up your dog in its crate while you’re out temporarily.
-If you’ve tried every other option then an escape-proof crate will stop them from even getting close to the litter box.
+One option that you can consider as a last resort is to lock up your dog in a cage while you’re out temporarily.
+If you’ve tried every other option then this will stop them from even getting close to the litter box.

 By simply relocating it to a less public or lesser used room, your dog may be too lazy to go to it, or it could be an out of sight, out of mind thing – especially if they are doing it out of boredom.
 If you choose to move it, just be sure it is still in a place that your cat can get to it.

 Invest In a Litter Box The Dog Can’t Get Into